 We should not forget about variance.
 If we experience negative variance (if we are unlucky), then we may lose 30 times and win 70 times only.
 On the other hand, if we get a positive side of variance (if we are lucky), we could win 95 out of 100 times!

-Odds for winning when all-in preflop change depending on which hand we are up against.
+Pocket aces odds for winning when all-in preflop change depending on which hand we are up against.
 See how well does AA against specific hands in terms of poker percentages (chance to win).
 For new players to poker, let me elaborate on the table below.

 - 72o means any combination of 7 and 2, o after means the hand is off-suit (meaning that suits on 7 and 2 don’t match)